bcoles/kasld/docs/architecture.md

 default).

 On **decoupled** architectures (x86_64, arm64, riscv64, s390), physical and
-virtual KASLR are randomised independently, so physical results cannot derive virtual text directly.
+virtual KASLR are randomized independently, so physical results cannot derive virtual text directly.
 The summary prints a note when physical results exist that would have been derivable on a coupled system.